tansawit/second-brain/content/docs/topic/startups/startup-school/talk-to-users.md

   - Opportunity to learn about your competitors
 - What don't you love about the solutions you've already tried?

+Note: Never ask users for features.
+It's not their job.
+It's yours.
+Their job is to give you problems.

 ### Three phases to conduct user interviews

 ##### 1. Idea Phase (find users with the problem)